appear-sh/introspector-js/README.md

 ### Framework specific integrations

 Not all services are deployed as a node applications.
-If it's your case you can either use one of pre-built integrations or write your own adapter
+If that applies to you, you can either use one of pre-built integrations, or write your own adapter.

 #### RedwoodJS at vercel

-1. Create a file, anywhere in backend side that suits in your structure, for example `api/src/withAppear.ts`
+1. Create a file where you can instantiate Appear, for example: `api/src/withAppear.ts`

 ```ts
 // withAppear.ts